truenas/middleware/docs/userguide/index.rst

 little RAM and will actually decrease performance as ZFS uses RAM to track the contents of L2ARC.
 RAM is always faster than disks, so always add as much RAM as possible before determining if the system would benefit from a L2ARC device.

-If you have a lot of applications that do large amounts of random reads, on a dataset small enough to fit into the L2ARC, read performance may be increased by adding a dedicated cache device using ZFS Volume Manager.
-SSD cache devices only help if your working set is larger than system RAM, but small enough that a significant percentage of it will fit on the SSD.
+If you have a lot of applications that do large amounts of **random** reads, on a dataset small enough to fit into the L2ARC, read performance may be increased by adding a dedicated cache device using `ZFS Volume Manager`_.
+SSD cache devices only help if your active data is larger than system RAM, but small enough that a significant percentage of it will fit on the SSD.
+As a general rule of thumb, an L2ARC should not be added to a system with less than 64 GB of
+RAM and the size of an L2ARC should not exceed 5x the amount of RAM.
+In some cases, it may be more efficient to have two separate pools: one on SSDs for active data and another on hard drives for rarely used content.

 After adding an L2ARC, monitor its effectiveness using tools such as :command:`arcstat`.
-If you need to increase the size of an existing L2ARC, you can stripe another cache device by adding another device using ZFS Volume Manager_.
+If you need to increase the size of an existing L2ARC, you can stripe another cache device using `ZFS Volume Manager`_.
 The GUI will always stripe L2ARC, not mirror it, as the contents of L2ARC are recreated at boot.

 Losing an L2ARC device will not affect the integrity of the pool, but may have an impact on read performance, depending upon the workload and the ratio of dataset size to cache size.
 Note that a dedicated L2ARC device can not be shared between ZFS pools.